 Automotive Service Writer Education Requirements and Career Info

 Automotive service writers are maintenance specialists who assess the working condition of cars and light trucks and calculate the cost of repairs.
-Corporations, government agencies and other organizations that maintain fleets of vehicles employ them.
+Corporations, government agencies and other organizations that maintain fleets of vehicles employ these service writers.
+A high school diploma is sufficient to enter this career field, as long as the holder has some automotive experience, but 2-year degree programs are also available.

 Education Requirements for Automotive Service Writers